BonJovi1/EKF-localisation/README.md

 - v var: the variance of the translational speed readings (based on groundtruth) [m2/s2].
 - om: a 12609×1 array containing the rotational speed, ωk, of the robot as measured by the robot’s odometers [rad/s].
 - om_var: the variance of the rotational speed readings (based on groundtruth) [rad2/s2]. d: the distance, d, between the center of the robot and the laser rangefinder [m].

+Apply EKF and estimate the trajectory of the robot.